simpletext-madics/2023/clef/tasks.md

 ### Tasks, evaluation, metrics

 We will keep the 3 shared tasks (and an open task) for 2023 edition.
-We will reuse data constructed in previous editions with additional topics and additional automatic and manual labels.
-We will also emphasize automatic evaluation and training using the 2022 data.
-Although we describe here the intended framework, the details will be discussed during the break-out session at CLEF-2022.

 - **Task 1: Content Selection: Selecting passages to include in a simplified summary**